simonmichael/hledger_site/src/charts.md

 Tips and techniques for producing graphical charts from hledger data.

-The most common general approach is to produce simple [CSV output](hledger.md#output-format) from a report - usually the balance report with -N/--no-total and --layout=bare:
+The most general, lowest-common-denominator way is to produce simple [CSV output](hledger.md#output-format) from a report and then make charts from that using the tool of your choice.
+Eg, drag the CSV file into a spreadsheet and use its charting tools.
+The `balance` command with --layout=bare and -N/--no-total is most often used:
 ```
-hledger bal expenses -N --layout bare -o report.csv
+hledger bal --layout bare -N expenses -o expenses.csv
 ```

-and then use one of the many ways to make charts from CSV data.
+The quickest way to get polished, ready-to-use charts, as of 2025, is probably to [export to Beancount format](https://hledger.org/hledger.html#beancount-output) and then use Fava.
+[Fava](https://fava.pythonanywhere.com) is a mature web UI for Beancount with great charts.

+But see also:

 ## Charting tools built for hledger